FranciscoBarreira/javascript-project/README.md

 ### End Results Section
 <a name="end-results-section"></a>

-After clicking the next button on the final question, the whole quiz container will be hidden, and the final results container will be dispolayed.
-It contains the final number of right answers out of 30, and it reminds the user of how many it was required to be in each tier.
+After clicking the next button on the final question, the whole quiz container will be hidden, and the final results container will be displayed.
+It contains the final number of right answers out of 15, and it reminds the user of how many it was required to be in each tier.
 Finally, there is a home and a start the quiz button.

 ![final results](/assets/images/end.png "final results")